The Man Who Started the Area 51 Raid Says Things Have Gotten a Little Spooky

 Roberts never intended for the page to be taken literally.
 “It’s entirely satirical,” he told NPR under a pseudonym in a previous interview, “and most people seem to understand that.”

 The U.S. Air Force certainly hopes that’s true, at least, and issued a warning in the wake of the so-called Area 51 raid.
-A spokesperson told the New York Times and various outletsin a statement that “any attempt to illegally access military installations or military training areas is dangerous.”
+A spokesperson told the New York Times and various outlets in a statement that “any attempt to illegally access military installations or military training areas is dangerous.”

 As of Thursday afternoon, the page has 1.6 million people “going” to the event, and 1.2 million are “interested.”